-Chris, a fifth generation farmer in his early 30s, grew up working nearby on his parent's farm, and later his uncle’s.
-“I started buying my own cows when I was just eight or nine years old," says Chris.
-"I knew from a very young age that I was going to be a farmer.”
+Many farmers know they’re destined for the farming life from a young age, but Chris Lewis put his money on the line earlier than most.
+The fifth-generation farmer grew up working on his parents’ farm, and later his uncle’s.
+“I started buying my own cows when I was just eight or nine years old,” Chris says.
+“I knew I was going to be a farmer.”

-By the time he was in high school, he had nine cows, which he milked everyday before and after school.
-After graduation, he tried college for a semester, but quickly decided his money would be put to better use acquiring a farm instead of a diploma.
-He returned home to Berwick, and continued to work for his uncle, all the while searching for property of his own.
-In just a few short years he found a beautiful 300-acre property, its land zoned for agricultural use by the city of Auburn.
-"I got lucky and found the perfect spot,” says Chris.
-"We live on a small country road with only six other houses which sees no more than 20 cars go by each day, yet we're only a few minutes away from the city's shops and stores.
-For us, it is the best of both worlds."
+By high school, Chris had nine cows, which he milked every day before and after school.
+After graduation, he tried college for a semester, but quickly decided his money would be put to better use acquiring a farm rather than a diploma.
+He returned home to Berwick, and continued to work for his uncle while searching for property of his own.
+“I got lucky and found the perfect spot,” says Chris.